🎁 Give the gift of Extern 🎁

 Hi [Panelist Name],

 Thank you for being part of today's interview for the [Role Title] role.
-I really appreciated your question about [specific question they asked], and it gave me a chance to think more deeply about [topic].
+I really appreciated your question about [specific question they asked], and it pushed me to think more carefully about [topic].

-I look forward to the opportunity to contribute and would welcome the chance to discuss further.
+I look forward to the opportunity to contribute.

 Template 4: After a Second-Round Interview